Loading...

 Portion Control

-Incorporate vegetables such as broccoli, spinach, or bell peppers into your meal.
-These can help slow down the digestion and absorption of carbohydrates.
+Add high-fiber vegetables like spinach, broccoli, or bell peppers to your meal.
+These can slow down the absorption of carbohydrates, reducing the spike.

 healthspan-mbl